afikur/afikur.github.io/_posts/2022-03-05-how-we-do-it-docker-for-java-developers.md

 ---
 layout: post
-title: "What & Why Docker | Part I"
+title: "How we do it: Docker for Java Developers"
 author: afikur
 categories: [docker, java]
 tags: [featured]
+image: assets/images/docker2.jpg
 ---

 #  How we do it: Docker for Java Developers